 - a.
 No person shall be confined or released from confinement without appropriate process or order of court. - b.
 With the exception of incidental contact under staff supervision, the following classes of prisoners shall be kept separate by architectural design barring conversational and visual contact from each other: - (1) Juveniles and adults (pursuant to Iowa Code section 356.3). - (2) Females from males (exception-alternative jail facilities) (pursuant to lowa Code section 356.4). - c.
 The following shall be kept separate whenever possible: - (1) Felons from misdemeanants. - (2) Pretrial prisoners from sentenced prisoners. - (3) Witnesses from prisoners charged with crimes. - d.
 The following shall be kept physically separated: - (1) Prisoners of whom violence is reasonably anticipated. - (2) Prisoners who are a health risk to others. - (3) Prisoners of whom sexually deviant behavior is reasonably anticipated. - (4) Prisoners likely to be exploited or victimized by others. - e.
-Detention of juveniles shall be pursuant to Iowa Code section 232.22. - f.
+Detention of juveniles shall be pursuant to lowa Code section 232.22. - f.
 All staff involved in the booking process, or the supervision of prisoners shall be trained in suicide prevention.
 At the time of booking, an attempt shall be made (either by observation for marks or scars or direct questioning of the prisoner) to determine if the prisoner is suicidal.
-The following questions, or others of equal meaning, shall be incorporated into the booking process with appropriate documentation to aid in suicide prevention: - (1) Does the prisoner show signs of depression? - (2) Does the prisoner appear overly anxious, afraid, or angry? - (3) Does the prisoner appear unusually embarrassed or ashamed? - (4) Is the prisoner acting or talking in a strange manner? - (5) Does the prisoner appear to be under the influence of alcohol or drugs? - (6) Does the prisoner have any scars or marks which indicate a previous suicide attempt? - In all cases, the following questions will be asked of the prisoner: - Have you ever tried to hurt yourself? - Have you ever attempted to kill yourself? - Are you thinking about hurting yourself? - g.
+The following questions, or others of equal meaning, shall be incorporated into the booking process with appropriate documentation to aid in suicide prevention: - (1) Does the prisoner show signs of depression? - (2) Does the prisoner appear overly anxious, afraid, or angry? - (3) Does the prisoner appear unusually embarrassed or ashamed? - (4) Is the prisoner acting or talking in a strange manner? - (5) Does the prisoner appear to be under the influence of alcohol or drugs? - (6) Does the prisoner have any scars or marks which indicate a previous suicide attempt? - In all cases, the following questions will be asked of the prisoner:

+Have you ever tried to hurt yourself?

+Have you ever attempted to kill yourself?

+Are you thinking about hurting yourself?

+q.
 Housing for prisoners with disabilities shall be designed for their use, or reasonable accommodations shall be provided for the prisoners' safety and security.

 h.
 Jail personnel shall ask each prisoner within 24 hours of the prisoner's incarceration if the prisoner is a military veteran.
-If so, jail personnel shall advise the prisoner that the prisoner may be entitled to a visit from a veteran service officer to determine if veteran services are required or available and, within 72 hours, shall provide the prisoner with contact information for the county commission of veteran affairs and provide the prisoner the opportunity to contact the county commission of veteran affairs end provide the prisoner the opportunity to contact the county commission of veteran affairs and provide the prisoner the opportunity to contact the county commission of veteran affairs to schedule a visit from a veteran service officer.
+If so, jail personnel shall advise the prisoner that the prisoner may be entitled to a visit from a veteran service officer to determine if veteran services are required or available and, within 72 hours, shall provide the prisoner with contact information for the county commission of veteran affairs and provide the prisoner the opportunity to contact the county commission of veteran affairs to schedule a visit from a veteran service officer.